pbout/sdp-sp3-SML/README.md

 We provide some of the classes, provide specifications of a few, and leave a few for you to write/complete.
 The code we provide does some of the dirty work of reading in a program and translating it to an internal form, so you can concentrate just on the code that executes the program.
-Study the class `Machine` first, for it is the heart of the program.
+Study the class `sml.Machine` first, for it is the heart of the program.

 **Please note**: The following description mainly relates to the Kotlin version of the source code.
 The Scala version is somewhat shorter as several constructs are easier to achieve using that language.
 Please consult the Scala source code for further details.